codership/documentation/galeracluster/source/sslsst.rst

 The :term:`Physical State Transfer Method` for state snapshot transfers, uses an external script to copy the physical data directly from the file system on one cluster node into another.
 In the case of ``rsync``, this method bypasses the database server and client, meaning that you must use an external method to secure its communications through SSL, namely: STunnel.

-In order to secure ``rsync`` communications, you need to create a separate SSL certificate for STunnel.
-For information on how to generate an SSL certificate, see :doc:`sslcert`.

-- ``rsync-ca.pem`` The Certificate Authority (CA) file.
-- ``rsync-cert.pem`` The certificate file.
-- ``rsync-key.pm`` The key file.

 Using your preferred text editor, update the Stunnel configuration file at ``/etc/stunnel/stunnel.conf`` with the SSL certificate files for the node.
+You can use the same certificate files that the node uses on the database server, client and replication traffic.

 .. code-block:: ini

    ;; STunnel Configuration
-   CAfile = /path/to/rsync-ca.pem
+   CAfile = /path/to/ca.pem
-   cert = /path/to/rsync-cert.pem
+   cert = /path/to/cert.pem
-   key = /path/to/rysnc-key.pem
+   key = /path/to/key.pem

    ;; ssync Server Configuration
    [ssync]